apache/druid/docs/design/metadata-storage.md

 Druid supports Derby, MySQL, and PostgreSQL for storing metadata.

-To avoid issues with upgrades that require scehma changes to a large metadata table, consider a metadata store version that supports instant ADD COLUMN semantics.
+To avoid issues with upgrades that require schema changes to a large metadata table, consider a metadata store version that supports instant ADD COLUMN semantics.
 See the database-specific docs for guidance on versions.

 ### MySQL